open-data-toronto/wp-open-data-toronto/README.rst

 wp-open-data-toronto
 =============

-Integrates CKAN dataset catalog with WordPress webpage
+Integrates CKAN dataset catalog with WordPress webpage to display/search packages and provide dataset information from CKAN.
-    - Display/search CKAN packages
-    - Provide dataset information from CKAN

 ------------
 Requirements